Magee College: Research

-The AHRI provides an institutional focus for research activity and collaboration across four research clusters in Creative Arts and Technologies, Irish Language & Literature, English and History embracing a range of subject areas within the Faculty of Arts, including Creative Technologies, Music, Drama, Dance, Irish Language & Literature, English and History.
-The AHRI promotes a broad research culture and environment within which research activity in individual disciplines flourishes.
+Derry~Londonderry Campus is a hub for research in the Faculty of Arts Humanities and Social Sciences especially in Social Work, Criminology and Applied Social Studies, Creative Arts and Technologies, Irish Language & Literature and history.

-Magee is the location for the Intelligent Systems Research Centre (ISRC) dedicated to the creation of intelligent computational systems through research in neural networks, fuzzy systems, artificial intelligence and cognitive robotics.
+It is also the location for the Intelligent Systems Research Centre (ISRC) dedicated to the creation of intelligent computational systems through research in neural networks, fuzzy systems, artificial intelligence and cognitive robotics.
 Other research areas include ambient intelligence, wireless sensor networks, robot vision, brain computer interfacing and serious games.